 Top: Plain, long or short-sleeved collared shirt or polo with collar.

 Trousers: Smart, tailored trousers or tailored shorts.
-Jeans of any kind, tracksuit bottoms, or combat trousers are not allowed.
+Frayed or scruffy jeans, tracksuit bottoms, or combat trousers are not allowed.

 Shoes: Smart shoes, trainers, or boots (dark in color).